TheCyberWorldPJ/TheCyberWorldPJ/README.md

-**Cyber World provides a decentralized financial asset which rewards it’s users with 0.018% increase in their assets, every 10 minutes.
-The Cyber World reward generation is a unique protocol that has advanced profit making.
-The Cyber World rewarding protocol generates and distributes a 0.018% reward every 10 minutes for all active users.**

-**The protocol equips RFI properties.
-This protocol is equipped with innovative technologies and features that other forks lack.
-It is specially designed to be automated and efficient.**
+**CyberWorld is classified as a native token on the protocol, which also serves as the network’s “native currency.”
+The protocol equips RFI properties and is equipped with innovative technologies and features that other forks lack.
+The CyberWorld platform is specially designed to be automated and extremely efficient.
+Cyberworld today announced that its platform provides users with an 0.018% increase in their assets every 10 minutes.
+All rebase interests are paid in “$CyberWorld token” along with many other utilities, also providing the facility of protocol governance.**

 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=TheCyberWorldPJ&show_icons=true&count_private=true)